Skip to main content

 24h.com

-It's easy to throw Alice Guo jokes (and they can be distasteful), especially the woman above looks even more like the dismissed mayor than chess champion Ju Wenjun.
+It's easy to throw Alice Guo jokes (and they can be distasteful), especially since the woman above looks even more like the dismissed mayor than chess champion Ju Wenjun.
 However, this is Ha Thi Thu Trang, a member of the Vietnam Youth Union with more brains than the cum laudes of Kabataan Partylist!
 I wish I had the context of the interview.
 The picture above has Thu Trang having an interview for her "Digital Transformation Startup Creative Idea Contest in Business".
 If only I could just find the news report.
 Given her course as a real estate major (and a cum laude at it), I was thinking about how she might be trying to fix imbalances between the rural area and urban area in Bac Giang.
-Bac Giang happens to be an agricultural center, and I believe Thu Trang might be living on a farm too.
+Bac Giang happens to be an agricultural center, and Thu Trang probably grew up on a farm, too.

 "Currently, I feel very happy when I achieve with the certificates of merit, certificates of merit, and noble awards awarded by the Student Union at all levels.
 However, it is also from here that I feel the need to make efforts to improve myself and contribute a small part of my efforts to develop the work of the Youth Union - Association.